cristian-santiago/click32/README.md

 ## 🌟 About the Project

-**Click32** was born from the need to strengthen local commerce in the KM32 area, creating a digital bridge between shop owners and residents.
-More than just a directory, it's a complete solution that offers:
+**Click32** is an evolving platform designed to strengthen local commerce in the KM32 area, creating a digital bridge between shop owners and residents.
+Currently in active development, it's growing into a complete solution that offers:

 - **✅ Verified profiles** to ensure trust
 - **✅ Exclusive QR Codes** for each establishment